-Stat4Reg is a research laboratory at Umeå University, where scientists work at developing Causal Machine Learning models, methods and free software for the analysis of large individual databases, including linkages of health, socio-economics, demographic and other administrative registers (record linkage data), longitudinal studies (brain imaging, intervention programs, panel studies, ...), etc.
+Stat4Reg is a research laboratory at Umeå University, where scientists work at developing statistical and machine learning models and methods, as well as free software, for the analysis of large individual databases, including linkages of health, socio-economics, demographic and other administrative registers (record linkage data), longitudinal studies (brain imaging, intervention programs, panel studies, ...), etc.

 Maria Josefsson is invited speaker at the International Biometric Conference in Riga, 10-15 July, in the session "Recent developments in probabilistic machine learning methods for causal inference"; and Xavier de Luna is invited speaker at the meeting Challenges for Categorical Data Analysis in Perugia, 12-13 May.